helgoboss/helgobox/doc/user-guide.md

     - You can set the "Speed" slider to a negative value, e.g. -2.
 This is the opposite.
 It means you need to make your encoder send 2 increments in order to move to the next preset.
 Or -5: You need to make your encoder send 5 increments to move to the next preset.
 This is like slowing down the encoder movement.
+- **Encoder filter (dropdown)**: Allows you to react to clockwise or counter-clockwise encoder movements only, e.g. if you want to invoke one action on clockwise movement and another one on counter-clockwise movement.
+Or if you want to use different step sizes for different movements.
+    - **Increment & decrement:** ReaLearn will process both increments and decrements.
+    - **Increment only:** ReaLearn will ignore decrements.
+    - **Decrement only:** ReaLearn will ignore increments.
 - **Rotate:** If unchecked, the target value will not change anymore if there's an incoming decrement but the target already reached its minimum value.
 If checked, the target value will jump to its maximum value instead.
 It works analogously if there's an incoming increment and the target